Acetyl-CoA carboxylase: Clinical implications

 At the juncture of lipid synthesis and oxidation pathways, ACC presents many clinical possibilities for the production of novel antibiotics and the development of new therapies for diabetes, obesity, and other manifestations of metabolic syndrome.
 Researchers aim to take advantage of structural differences between bacterial and human ACCs to create antibiotics specific to the bacterial ACC, in efforts to minimize side effects to patients.
 Promising results for the usefulness of an ACC inhibitor include the finding that mice with no expression of ACC2 have continuous fatty acid oxidation, reduced body fat mass, and reduced body weight despite an increase in food consumption.
 These mice are also protected from diabetes.
 A lack of ACC1 in mutant mice is lethal already at the embryonic stage.
 However, it is unknown whether drugs targeting ACCs in humans must be specific for ACC2.

 Firsocostat (formerly GS-976, ND-630, NDI-010976) is a potent allosteric ACC inhibitor, acting at the BC domain of ACC.
 Firsocostat is under development in 2019 (Phase II) by the pharmaceutical company Gilead as part of a combination treatment for non-alcoholic steatohepatitis (NASH), believed to be an increasing cause of liver failure.

 In addition, plant-selective ACC inhibitors are in widespread use as herbicides, which suggests clinical application against Apicomplexa parasites that rely on a plant-derived ACC isoform, including malaria.

+ACC inhibitors in IRAC group 23 are used as insecticides / acaricides.

+The heterogeneous clinical phenotypes of the metabolic disease combined malonic and methylmalonic aciduria (CMAMMA) due to ACSF3 deficiency are thought to result from partial compensation of a mitochondrial isoform of ACC1 (mtACC1) for deficient ACSF3 in mitochondrial fatty acid synthesis (mtFAS).